netgroup/srv6-mininet-extensions/README.md

 now you have started the topology defined in the file example_srv6_topology.json.json (3 SRv6 routers)

-The file topology.json in the deployment folder provides a dump of the topology with IPv6 addresses:
+The file topology.json in the /tmp folder provides a dump of the topology with IPv6 addresses:

-    > cat deployment/topology.json
+    > cat /tmp/topology.json

 for example you can find the mgmt ip of the nodes: